luimu64/dvpfi/README.md

 # Finnish variation of programmer Dvorak

-I got interested in custom layouts and there wasn't programmer Dvorak made with finnish support so I made this.
+I got interested in Programmer Dvorak but it wasn't usable with finnish so I made this.
 The implementation is exactly same as Arkkudvorak so the layout utilizes the extra key under A letter to include both ä and ö using shift and Altgr a and o to get the capital variants.
+This obviously requires you to have nordic-ISO board or you won't have the extra key.

 # Installation